carbon-language/carbon-lang/docs/design/generics/details.md

 potential to allow developers to reduce code size at the expense of more runtime dispatch, but this design does not prioritize that use case at this time.

-These dynamic reference types work by
+These dynamic wrapper types work by
 [_type erasure_](terminology.md#type-erasure).
 That means a single reference type, like `DynPtr(C)`, can be used to access values with a variety of runtime types.
 The reference type stores both a pointer to the value and a [dynamic-dispatch witness table](terminology.md#dynamic-dispatch-witness-table).
-The pointer to the value allows the reference type to have a fixed size, even though the values it points to may have different sizes.
+The pointer to the value allows the reference type to have a fixed size, and so implements [`Sized`](#sized-types-and-type-of-types), even though the values it points to may have different sizes.
 The process of erasing a type, when converting from a value of an original type to the reference type, saves both the address of the value and the witness table specific to the original type.
 The witness table stores the type-specific implementation of the operations.
 The set of operations stored in the witness table is given by a type-of-type, `C`, that the original type must satisfy.

 Note that there are [some restrictions](#object-safe) needed on the type-of-type parameter for type soundness.